lightstep/opentelemetry-examples/collector/haproxy/README.md

 ### Charting the data

-You can see the metrics emitted by HAProxy by inspecting its Prometheus end point at: http://localhost:8404/metrics and [build dashboards][ls-docs-dashboards] using these metrics in Lightstep.
+You can see the metrics emitted by HAProxy by inspecting its Prometheus end point at: http://localhost:8404/metrics and [build dashboards][ls-docs-dashboards] using these metrics in Cloud Observability.

 ## Configuration